 How Can Someone Pivot Into a Data Analytics Job?

-If you’re looking to pivot into the data analytics space, you’re not alone!
-Whether you’ve got some of the required skills to begin applying for data analytics jobs or none at all, we recommend taking online courses specific to data analytics and data science, based on where you’d like to focus.
+If you’re looking to pivot into marketing jobs within the data analytics space, you’re not alone!
+Whether you’ve got some of the required skills to begin applying for data analytics jobs or none at all, we recommend taking online courses specific to data analytics and data science (depending on which of these you'd like to focus on).
 Additionally, obtaining certificates, completing projects in your free time, utilizing your network (and outside of it), and checking out sites like Kaggle.com can all be extremely beneficial to your overall success.

 While familiarizing yourself with the data analytics space, you’ll also want to do things like practice having analytic/data-based conversations with friends, peers, and collogues to make yourself more comfortable with potential topics covered and to gather a more well-rounded understanding of questions and topics that may arise in an interview.
 These conversations will also help you develop data-backed examples and allow you to better grasp overarching industry trends and topics.